creachadair/recipes/README.md

 One peculiarity of U.S. recipes is they often use liquid meaures (teaspoons, tablespoons) for small amounts of dry ingredients such as salt, spices, baking powder, and baking soda.
-The correct way to measure dry ingredients is of course by mass -- and professional cooks even in the U.S. do so.
+The correct way to measure dry ingredients is, of course, by mass—and professional cooks (even in the U.S.) do this.
 Family recipes, however, are rarely written that way.
-In fact many home kitchens do not maintain a suitable mass balance.
-Many of the recipes you find in English on the Internet are aimed at home cooks, and so share this peculiarity.
+In fact, many home kitchens do not maintain a suitable mass balance.
+Even if they did, the amounts called for in dry ingredients are often too small to conveniently measure that way, unless you have a very precise scale.
+And so, many of the recipes you find in English on the Internet (aimed at home cooks), also share this peculiarity.

 I may eventually convert more of the dry volume measures in my recipes to mass.
 The specific impediment is that the volume conversion to mass varies by